throsenstrom/psyteam-env-apptainer/README.md

 The bind argument creates a log-folder needed by RStudio server.
 In addition, it binds our data folder to the folder `/mnt` of the container.
-Please, create a folder with your name there for your own work, similarly as we had in Kapseli.
+Please, create a folder with your under the data folder for your own work, similarly as we had in Kapseli.

 IMPORTANT!
 Do work in the mounted volume because it has size 1Tb whereas the system volume is only 80Gb.
 Also, please empty your folder `~/.local/share/rstudio/log` if it gets big to preserve space at the very limited system volume.